microsoft/Phi-3CookBook/md/05.Evaluation/ResponsibleAI.md

 **Evaluation and Monitoring Metrics for Generative AI**

 Azure AI Studio provides tools for evaluating and monitoring generative AI models.
 You can assess their performance, fairness, and other important metrics to ensure responsible deployment.
-Additionally, if you’ve created a dashboard, you can use the no-code UI in Azure Machine Learning Studio to customize and generate a Responsible AI Dashboard and associated scorecard based of the [Repsonsible AI Toolbox](https://responsibleaitoolbox.ai/) Python Libraries.
+Additionally, if you've created a dashboard, you can use the no-code UI in Azure Machine Learning Studio to customize and generate a Responsible AI Dashboard and associated scorecard based of the [Repsonsible AI Toolbox](https://responsibleaitoolbox.ai/) Python Libraries.
 This scorecard helps you share key insights related to fairness, feature importance, and other responsible deployment considerations with both technical and non-technical stakeholders.

 To use AI Studio with responsible AI, you can follow these best practices: